Kitano Tenmangu Shrine

-It was built in the 10th century by the emperor of the time in honor of Sugawara no Michizane, who was a scholar and politician.
-Since he was really intelligent and also a talented poet, he was enshrined as a deity of study, Tenjin-deity.
-In the precinct, there are many figures of ox.
-Ox is a messenger of Tenjin deity, believed to cure ailing spot if you touched the same spot of the ox.
+The Kitano Tenmangu shrine was built in the 10th century by the Emperor of the time in honor of Sugawara no Michizane, who was a scholar and politician.
+Since he was really intelligent and also a talented poet, he was enshrined as a deity of study, the Tenjin-deity.
+On the precinct, you can find many figures of oxen.
+The ox is a messenger of the Tenjin deity, believed to cure an ailing spot on your body if you touch the same spot on the figure of an ox.

 From Kitano-Tenmangu-Mae bus stop